What is the purpose of this guide? (back to top)

 The procedures for an Oral Examination require you to come to the Municipal Court at 375 S. High Street.
 To request an order for Oral Examination, complete the following three steps:

 You may obtain the “Order of Examination of Judgment Debtor” form at the Court Forms section of Small Claims Court website.
 You may also obtain the form from the Small Claims Division on the 16th Floor or from the Bailiff in the “Duty Room” (Courtroom 10C) on the 10th Floor.
 You will need to fill out one form and then make two copies of the completed form (1 original and 2 copies).
+You must identify the specific person that you want to examine.
 You will need a set of forms for each Judgment Debtor.

 When you get to the 3rd floor, let the staff know that you are filing a Motion and Order for Oral Examination and ask for your case file from the file room.
 After getting your case file, take it, along with the completed examination form and 2 copies, to the cashier.
+Complete the "Instructions to Bailiff" form and mark "Personal Service" or "Certified Mail."
 If you did not sign the forms signed before a notary public, sign the forms at the cashier’s counter.
 The cashier will collect the fee for serving the debtor ($8.00 for ordinary mail delivery for each judgment debtor, $11.00 for certified mail service for each judgment debtor, or $30.00 for personal service for each judgment debtor in Franklin County, and $46.00 for personal service by Sheriff of Delaware, Licking, Union, Madison, Pickaway, or Fairfield County for each judgment debtor).

 What questions do I ask at the Oral Examination? (back to top)